and-jonas/wheat-segmentation-models/README.md

 # wheat-segmentation-models

-This repository contains code for training and validating wheat vegetation and wheat ear segmentation models.
+This repository contains code for training and validating wheat total vegetation and wheat ear segmentation models.

 ## Author